manojsingh3889/AdvertReport/README.md

   **ecpm = (revenue × 1000) ÷ impressions**

 >#### Task Description
-In the root folder you will find two csv files which contain publisher advertising reporting data for the months of January [2018_01_report.csv](2018_01_report.csv) and February [2018_02_report.csv](2018_02_report.csv).
+In the root folder, you will find two csv files which contain publisher advertising reporting data for the months of January [2018_01_report.csv](2018_01_report.csv) and February [2018_02_report.csv](2018_02_report.csv).
-Specifically, it lists the 4 available sites of the publisher (desktop and mobile web plus android and iOS apps) broken down into five dimensions (requests, impressions, clicks, conversions and revenue (USD)).
+Specifically, it lists the 4 available sites of the publisher (desktop and mobile web plus Android and iOS apps) broken down into five dimensions (requests, impressions, clicks, conversions and revenue (USD)).

 Your task is to
-1. Parse the file and store it in-memory.
+1. Parse the file and store it in memory.
    Kudos and additional points earned for using JPA together with any kind of underlying database technology for data persistence (mysql, derby, H2, HSQLDB etc).
 2. Calculate the following additional metrics (as explained above) and also store them along with the parsed data from the CSV file:
    * CTR